 I read the witch trials contemplating folk magic practices.
 (This time looking for evidence of slake stones).
 Reading through on this occasion however, something occurred to me.
 In a number of these trials the accused speak of ‘familiars’.
 In the usual pomp of an investigator the familiar spirit is sent by the devil or the devil himself.
 A mysterious man in black.
 Where ever present, sex and the bacchanal quickly follow.
 Reading like an imaginative man’s masturbation fantasy.
 Yet in a number of the trials this “familiar spirit” is encountered as a dead person.
 Someone the accused recognised from community or family.
 Someone who had died in a battle or other accident.
 No beast like copulation was associated with them but promises of service in exchange for no material want.
 A contact on the “otherside”.
 A bit of a change from the usual narrative, I kept looking for these examples in the trials.
 Slake stones quickly forgotten.
 More examples where the dead become the emissary of the accused appeared.
 Helping them to heal, harm or help others in their community.
 This was no coincidence.

 The writing so far has led to this article.
 If you haven’t done so it might help you to read them.
 The importance and difference of the process of belief behind Scottish Folk Magic has been established in the introduction.
 We have explored Scottish, Viking and Roman death customs and how they play and merge into one another.
 Examined fear of the restless dead and how folk magic activities to protect against the dead rising are indistinct from those used to protect from the sidhe and the good folk in the first part.
 Now we explore the role of the dead in the role of traditional witches’ servant.
-The familiar.
-You can click on 1 to read the footnotes.

 The dead and the daoine maithe (good folk).